-Learn how to make strawberry cupcakes from scratch without using strawberry Jello.
-Top it off with Strawberry Cream Cheese Frosting.
+Learn how to make Strawberry Cupcakes with Strawberry Cream Cheese Frosting with real strawberries from scratch without using strawberry Jello.

 Do you listen to Pandora radio?
 If you’re not familiar with it, it’s a website where you can listen to free music with some commercial breaks.
 There are so many channels you can choose, there is something for everyone.
 I didn’t start using Pandora until I started working from home as it can get pretty quiet when playing around in the kitchen.
 Recently I’ve been listening to the Pitch Perfect channel that my friend Courtney mentioned.
 In addition to the songs from the movie, Pandora also plays similar songs that it thinks I might like.
 I’ve gained a few new favorites, including Madilyn Bailey’s Titanium cover (so much better than the original!) and acapella versions of songs I didn’t really care for in the first place.
 However, sometimes Pandora goes crazy and gives me songs that no way in a million years would I listen to; I can’t click on the thumbs down fast enough and just want to scratch out my ear drums.
 I think if you listen to one channel for too long (i.e. all morning), it runs out of good songs to play.

 Anyway, as I mentioned I almost always have Pandora on while I’m working unless I’m writing (for some reason, I can never write and listen to music at the same time).
-My latest baking adventure in the kitchen is with these Strawberry Cupcakes topped with Strawberry Cream Cheese Frosting.
-Since my Strawberry Layer Cake and Strawberry Snack Cake are popular recipes, I wanted to turn it into cupcakes.
+My latest baking adventure in the kitchen is with these Strawberry Cupcakes with Strawberry Cream Cheese Frosting made using real strawberries.
+Since my Strawberry Layer Cake and Strawberry Snack Cake are popular recipes, I wanted to turn the batter into cupcakes.
 Most strawberry cake recipes call for either cake mix and/or strawberry Jello; very rarely do they actually use real strawberries.
 With the fresh strawberries I picked earlier this month, I knew these cupcakes would be in my future.
-Of course you can’t have strawberry cake without cream cheese frosting, so I added some strawberries to that as well.
+Of course every strawberry cake needs strawberry cream cheese frosting.
 You can never go wrong with double the strawberry flavor.

 When I think of strawberry cupcakes, I think of pink.
 Although the food coloring isn’t necessary, I did add a few drops for presentation.
-I didn’t add any coloring to the frosting.
+The strawberry cream cheese frosting, however, is naturally pink from using fresh strawberries.

 60 minPrep Time